Travel Guide

 9. The Antebellum South And The Wormsloe Plantation

-The Wormsloe Plantation is now known as the Wormsloe Historic Site, located near Savannah.
-One of the last remaining plantations of the time, the Wormsloe Plantation, was owned by one of the colonial founders of Georgia, Noble Jones.
+The Wormsloe Plantation, located near Savannah, is now known as the Wormsloe Historic Site.
+One of the last remaining plantations of the time, it was owned by Noble Jones, one of Georgia’s colonial founders.

 10. Say Hello To The Charming Mountain Town Of Blue Ridge